 - ChibiOS 17.6.4 (located at C:\ChibiStudio\chibios176), which is the previous version of ChibiOS with the latest patch available when the toolchain has been released.

 - ChibiOS Trunk (located at C:\ChibiStudio\chibios_trunk).
-Trunk represent the development version of ChibiOS which by definition is not stable updated at the latest revision number available when ChibiStudio Preview 19 has been released.
+The Trunk represents the development version of ChibiOS which by definition is not stable updated at the latest revision number available when ChibiStudio Preview 19 has been released.

-For each version of ChibiOS integrated in ChibiStudio there is a related Workspace.
+For each version of ChibiOS integrated into ChibiStudio there is a related Workspace.
 So, in ChibiStudio Preview 20, there are three different workspaces:

 - Workspace 182 (located at C:\ChibiStudio\workspace182), which is configured with all the available demos for ChibiOS 182 already pre-imported;